parse-community/docs/_includes/common/security.md

 * Authenticated users (any user with a valid sessionToken) will be able to read all the objects in that class
 * Users belonging to the admin role, will be able to perform all operations.

-:warning: Note that this is in no way securing your content, if you allow anyone to login to your server, every client will still be able to query this object.
+⚠️ Note that this is in no way securing your content, if you allow anyone to login to your server, every client will still be able to query this object.

 ## Pointer Permissions